-'He wont get the ring and gold jacket': FAMU, Bengals great passes away before hearing Hall call
+‘He won’t get the ring and gold jacket’: FAMU, Bengals great passes away before hearing Hall call

 "He would participate in the efforts that I was doing to try to help try to foster attention with the voters to get in, he had resorted to the fact that he didn't think he'd get in if he hadn't gotten in by now," Wilson said.

-Those efforts include a website, KenForCanton.com, and an online petition, with over 3,000 signatures, the type of pressure former Bengals beat writer and Hall of Fame voter Joe Reedy says are necessary to get the attention of Canton.
+the type of pressure former Bengals beat writer and Hall of Fame voter Joe Reedy says are necessary to get the attention of Canton.

 "As much as the selectors elect Hall of Fame classes, it's as much the fans' Hall of Fame as anyone," Reedy said.
 "People should go to the Hall of Fame site, find who the selectors are trying to campaign as much as they can to get everybody in."